-The procedures are followed appropriately in consultation with social care services and in line with SAB procedures

-- The appropriate agencies, or any other parties, are informed - Information is recorded and stored in line with procedure.
-SAB guidelines state that information concerning safeguarding should be retained securely for 100 years - Staff involved, where they indicate that they require support, are signposted in line with the council's employee wellbeing policies.
+- The procedures are followed appropriately in consultation with social care services and in line with SAB procedures - The appropriate agencies, or any other parties, are informed - Information is recorded and stored in line with the council's data retention policy - Staff involved, where they indicate that they require support, are signposted in line with the council's employee wellbeing policies.
 This includes access to a confidential counselling service.
 Support and signposting will primarily be carried out by the person's line manager.